tudurom/bsc-thesis/main.typ

 irrespective of the build environment.
 If we get a mismatch in results, either the source code is different—it's not the code we expect—or at least one of the dependencies is different—the environment is not the same.
-In this work, I will abide by the reproducible build definition as formulated by Lamb & Zacchiroli @reproduciblebuilds:
+In this work, I abide by the reproducible build definition as formulated by Lamb & Zacchiroli @reproduciblebuilds:

 #figure(kind: "definition", supplement: [Definition])[